danielsanjosepro/reinforcement_learning_platform_game/README.md

 # Platform Game for an agent trained with Deep Q-Learning
-## This is a simple implementation of a platform game (similar to Mario) using pygame to try to implement an agent capable of maximizing the score of the game.
+## This is a simple implementation of a platform game (similar to Mario) using pygame to try to implement an agent which aims to maximize its score.

 Objectives of this project:
 - Have fun by creating a game